-A Baker’s cyst, also known as a popliteal cyst, arises from the knee joint and causes a lump at the back of the knee.
-Generally, we confirm a diagnosis by seeing a Baker’s cyst on ultrasound.
-In addition, a baker’s cyst drainage is sometimes necessary to remove pressure from the back of the knee.
-But is a baker’s cyst drainage essential?
+A Baker’s cyst, also called a popliteal cyst, arises from the knee joint and causes a lump at the back of the knee.
+We usually confirm the diagnosis by seeing a Baker’s cyst on ultrasound.
+Sometimes a Baker’s cyst drainage is needed to relieve pressure at the back of the knee, but is drainage really necessary?

-A Bakers cyst is a fluid-filled sac.
-It forms when excess knee fluid pushes the back part of the knee capsule outwards.
-This creates a sac of fluid called a cyst.
-This cyst is also called a ‘popliteal cyst’ as it forms in the popliteal area of the knee.
+A Baker’s cyst is a fluid-filled sac.
+It forms when excess knee fluid pushes the back of the knee capsule outwards, creating a sac of fluid.
+It’s also called a ‘popliteal cyst’, because it forms in the popliteal area at the back of the knee.

-A Baker’s cyst forms due to excessive fluid build-up in the knee.
-Usually, excess fluid is produced in conditions such as osteoarthritis, rheumatoid arthritis, and a torn meniscus.
+A Baker’s cyst forms from excess fluid in the knee.
+That excess fluid is usually produced by conditions such as osteoarthritis, rheumatoid arthritis, and a torn meniscus.

-It is essential to ensure that the lump in the back of the knee is not due to other pathology.
-More serious conditions that can look like a simple cyst include tumours, blood clots, and swollen arteries (also called aneurysms).
-Imaging such as an ultrasound or MRI can spot a simple cyst from more severe causes.
+It’s essential to be sure the lump at the back of the knee isn’t something else.
+More serious conditions that can mimic a simple cyst include tumours, blood clots, and swollen arteries (aneurysms).
+An ultrasound or MRI can tell a simple cyst apart from these more serious causes.

 What are the symptoms of a Baker’s cyst?

-Often, a Bakers cyst is symptom-free.
-The only noticeable change is a palpable soft lump at the back of your knee.
-Sometimes, the cyst can become tight or painful, particularly when straightening the knee.
+Often, a Baker’s cyst causes no symptoms — the only sign is a soft, palpable lump at the back of the knee.
+Sometimes the cyst becomes tight or painful, particularly when straightening the knee, and it can grow or shrink depending on how much joint fluid the knee produces.

-In some cases, the cyst might burst to produce redness, warmth, and swelling of the calf.
-A ruptured Bakers cyst is often confused with a blood clot.
-In cases of calf swelling, you must see your doctor to exclude a blood clot.
-Usually, a person will need an ultrasound or a blood test.
+Occasionally, the cyst bursts, producing redness, warmth, and calf swelling.
+A ruptured Baker’s cyst is often confused with a blood clot, so if your calf swells, see your doctor to exclude a clot, usually with an ultrasound or a blood test.

-Bakers cyst vs. ganglion cyst: how to tell the difference
+Baker’s cyst vs ganglion (meniscal) cyst: how to tell the difference

-A ganglion cyst, or meniscal cyst, comes from a meniscal tear.
-These cysts form on the inside or the outside of the knee.
-However, the cyst can sometimes develop at the back of the knee and mimic a Bakers cyst.
-Generally, an ultrasound is helpful to determine whether the swelling at the back of the knee is a Bakers cyst or a meniscal cyst.
-For example, the picture below shows a deep ganglion cyst coming from the meniscus in the joint.
+A meniscal cyst comes from a meniscal tear and usually forms on the inside or outside of the knee.
+Occasionally, it develops at the back and mimics a Baker’s cyst.
+An ultrasound helps tell whether the swelling at the back of the knee is a Baker’s cyst or a meniscal cyst.

 Yes.
-People with rheumatoid arthritis are more likely to develop more prominent and painful Baker’s cysts.
-In these rheumatoid cases, Baker’s cyst on ultrasound reveals significant complex fluid and active synovitis.
+People with rheumatoid arthritis are more likely to develop larger, more painful Baker’s cysts.
+In these cases, a Baker’s cyst on ultrasound shows significant complex fluid and active synovitis.

-What to do for a Bakers cyst, including Bakers cyst drainage
+What to do for a Baker’s cyst, including drainage

-Treatment options depend on the cause, but nearly all cases should be managed non-surgically.
+Treatment depends on the cause, but nearly all cases are managed without surgery:

-- ice to the swollen cyst and knee joint
+- Ice to the swollen cyst and knee

-- compression of the knee joint using a compression bandage
+- Compression of the knee with a bandage

-- drainage of the cyst using a needle and syringe
+- Drainage of the cyst with a needle and syringe

-Finally, surgery should be avoided unless the cyst fails to settle with simple treatments or becomes painful or bothersome.
-However, even after removal, the cyst can come back.
+Surgery should be avoided unless the cyst fails simple treatments or becomes painful and bothersome — and even after removal, the cyst can return.

 Baker’s cyst aspiration technique

-A Bakers cyst drainage is appropriate for cysts that get more extensive or painful despite simple treatments.
-Getting imaging, such as an ultrasound, to confirm a simple cyst is vital.
-Also, ultrasound allows you to insert the needle in the right spot and drain the entire cyst.
-The needle is often inserted into the middle of the cyst to ensure most of the fluid is removed.
-A cortisone injection into the sac sometimes prevents the cyst from returning.
-In addition, if excess fluid is produced by arthritis or a torn meniscus, some doctors inject a small dose of cortisone into the joint simultaneously.
+Drainage suits cysts that grow or become painful despite simple treatment.
+Confirming a simple cyst on ultrasound first is vital.
+Ultrasound also lets us place the needle in the right spot and drain the entire cyst, inserting it into the cyst’s centre to remove most of the fluid.
+A cortisone injection into the sac sometimes prevents it from returning.
+If the excess fluid is due to arthritis or a torn meniscus, we often inject a small dose of cortisone into the joint at the same time.

-Infected Baker’s cyst is rare.
-Nevertheless, you must consider an infected Baker’s cyst if you develop swelling and pain at the back of the knee.
+An infected Baker’s cyst is rare.
+Even so, consider it if you develop both swelling and pain at the back of the knee, and see a doctor.

-Sometimes, swelling in the Baker’s cyst increases and ruptures.
-So, fluid from the cyst leaks into the calf, causing swelling.
-Unfortunately, the cause of swelling is often misdiagnosed as a more serious blood clot.
-Therefore, an ultrasound must confirm a ruptured cyst and rule out a blood clot.
+Sometimes the cyst swells and bursts, leaking fluid into the calf and causing swelling.
+This is often misdiagnosed as a more serious blood clot, so an ultrasound must confirm a ruptured cyst and rule out a DVT.

-Often, it can be challenging to differentiate between these two conditions.
-For example, while a baker’s cyst is harmless, a DVT can be life-threatening.
-Generally, an ultrasound is an easy way to get an accurate diagnosis.
+It can be hard to tell these apart — but while a ruptured cyst is harmless, a DVT can be life-threatening.
+An ultrasound is a quick, accurate way to distinguish them.

-Do you need to perform a Baker’s cyst drainage?
+Do you need to drain a Baker’s cyst?

-Generally no. If you perform a Baker’s cyst drainage, it ususally comes back.
-Drainage is advised for cosmetic reasons or if you develop pain or discomfort at the back of the knee.
-However, we recommend injecting your knee to reduce joint swelling and prevent a recurrence.
+Generally no. A drained Baker’s cyst usually comes back.
+We advise drainage for cosmetic reasons, or if you develop pain or discomfort at the back of the knee, and we recommend injecting the knee joint at the same time to reduce the recurrence.

-Should you have an injection into the joint if your Baker’s cyst is drained?
+Should you inject the joint if a Baker’s cyst is drained?

 Yes.
-Often, the cause of a Baker’s cyst is excess fluid production by the knee joint.
-So, stopping further fluid production by the joint to prevent a recurrence makes sense.
-Options include cortisone, hyaluronic acid, or PRP, although cortisone is probably more effective.
+A Baker’s cyst is usually caused by excess fluid from the joint, so stopping further fluid production helps prevent a recurrence.
+Options include cortisone, hyaluronic acid, or PRP — though cortisone is probably the most effective.

 Can a Baker’s cyst be removed?

-We suggest you avoid surgical removal unless you’ve tried other treatments, including drainage and knee joint injection.
+We suggest avoiding surgical removal until you’ve tried other treatments, including drainage and a knee joint injection.
+Even after surgery, a cyst can return if the underlying joint problem isn’t addressed.

-I suggest seeing your doctor if you’re unsure about a lump behind the knee.
-Ultrasound can easily confirm a Baker’s cyst and rule out other lumps.
-At Sportdoctorlondon, we establish a Baker’s cyst on ultrasound.
-We also use ultrasound to drain the cyst if needed.
-Finally, we may inject the knee joint simultaneously if there is excess joint fluid.
+See your doctor if you’re unsure about a lump behind the knee.
+Ultrasound easily confirms a Baker’s cyst and rules out other lumps.
+At Sport Doctor London, we diagnose a Baker’s cyst on ultrasound, drain it under ultrasound if needed, and inject the knee joint at the same time when there’s excess joint fluid.

 I have a cyst on the side of my knee.
 It was drained 15 years ago and it’s been pain free until a few months ago.
 Is this something you do?